New decision aid aims to improve opioid treatment choices

 Summary

-This study tested a patient decision aid designed to help adults with opioid use disorder choose the right medication-assisted treatment.
-Over 7,500 participants from California took part, and researchers tracked their drug use, treatment retention, and health outcomes for up to 24 months.
-The goal was to see if the tool improves treatment choices and outcomes.
+This study tested a patient decision aid designed to help adults with opioid use disorder choose the best medication-assisted treatment for them.
+Over 7,500 people took part, and researchers tracked their drug use, treatment retention, and health outcomes for up to 24 months.
+The goal was to see if the tool improves treatment success and reduces opioid use.

 Disclaimer